REUL-Lab/eula-aat/README.md

 Finally, run the nginx and uwsgi config script by typing `./configure.sh` while in the project directory.
 This will append two lines to your .bashrc file to set the `analyze_max_threads` and `google_api_key` environment variables.

 Note: Choosing the "test" option will just proxy requests from nginx onto your flask and ember debug systems.
 They must still be running for the request to serve properly.
-Choosing deploy will cause nginx to serve the requests itself.
+Choosing production will cause nginx to serve the requests itself.

 If you wish to run the project immediately, run `source ~/.bashrc` to export the new environment variables set in the configuration script.